Life and death are prime concerns of frail, mortal human beings. Which, of life and death, has the upper hand in the long-run? Life, every time.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Life and Death are Major Issues.
+Please use the Social Network links just below to share this information from The Explanation, Life and Death are Major Issues.
 Which One Prevails?